making a decision on your home loan

 Things to consider about fixed home loan rates.

-If you are asking yourself ‘Should I fix my home loan?’, there are a few things to keep in mind before you make a decision.
-Fixed rates can offer security over the fixed term, but be aware of the variable rate you’ll pay once this term expires.
+Fixed rates can offer security over your fixed term, but you will automatically be switched to a variable rate once this term expires.
 It pays to know this ‘revert’ rate can be a fair bit higher than the fixed rate, so be sure you have the funds to meet any increase in monthly costs.

-While locking in your rate might fill you with certainty, you lose some flexibility.
 Keep in mind that break costs can apply if you need to leave the contract before the fixed rate term ends.
 It’s worth considering whether any changes to your financial situation are on the horizon, such as any plans to sell your house soon.

 The advantages of variable rate home loans.